darktable-org/dtdocs/content/special-topics/translating.md

    For example:
    `git checkout -b fr-translation-init`

-# Adding your language to Hugo
+# Adding a new language to Hugo

 1. In the files `config.yaml` and `config-pdf.yaml`, locate the `languages:` line.
 2. Add the language you wish to translate.
 For example, the English looks like this: